Actions used in workflow

 POST – this method is used to send data to a server to create/update a resource.
 After selecting this method, enter the API endpoint address in the field that appears below (Service URL).
 You can use mentions to select dynamic values for your link.
 Then you can choose between two ways to deliver the content (Content type list).
 The first option is Json (text).
 When you select this option, you can enter the request in JSON format in the JSON content field that will appear below.
 You can use mentions to select dynamic values for your JSON request.
 The second option Json (creator) will activate the field Template to fill in.
 Once the template (the sample response for our query from the service URL) is entered the user can press the button Get from template.
 This will create referenced fields of objects and values required to prepare a JSON request.
 These must match the data the API expects.
 You can store the result of the API query in a global variable.
 You can select it from the Save in the global variable list.
 By default, the list is empty.
 To make values appear in it, you need to create a global variable in the Process variables tab and select the appropriate data type.

 PUT – this method is used to send data to a server to create/update a resource.
 The difference between POST and PUT is that PUT requests are idempotent.
 That is, calling the same PUT request multiple times will always produce the same result.
-In contrast, calling a POST request repeatedly have the side effect of creating the same resource multiple times.
+In contrast, calling a POST request repeatedly has the side effect of creating the same resource multiple times.
 The configuration for this method is similar to the POST method explained above.

 PATCH – this method is used to apply partial modifications to a resource.
 The configuration for this method is similar to the POST method explained above.